 "Very cheap fixing of a house, covering up foundation problems.
 Cheap flooring, half ass fixtures put on backwards, carpet flooring with no padding underneath, just half-ass work done.
 Won't ever buy again from Opendoor."

-If you buy from Opendoor, hire a thorough home inspector and consider getting a home warranty.
+If you buy from Opendoor, hire a thorough home inspector and consider purchasing a home warranty.

 What kinds of homes does Opendoor buy?